 For any real function $\frac{1}{a}$, it has:

 where $\textbf{p.v.}$ means the principal value.
 This indictates that $\mathrm{Im}\left(\frac{1}{a+\mathrm{i}\epsilon}\right) = \pi \delta(a)$, and then we can write:

-The imaginary part of $\Gamma$ represents dissipation, and also the production of electrons from the initial vacuum.
-Relative motion leads to the energy transfer of electrons and the generation of imaginary parts in theoretical calculations.
-The single electron energy transforms as $\omega'_k=\omega_k+vk^1$ under the Galilean boost of coordinate transformation, and $vk^1$ can be regarded as the energy pumped into the system via external force.
-From Eq.~\eqref{im_part_1}, it can be seen that both plates has an excited electron of $vk^1$ as due to the tranformation.
-By the property of Dirac $\delta$-function, we know that:
+The imaginary part of $\Gamma$ represents dissipation as well as the production of electrons from the initial vacuum.
+Relative motion causes energy transfer between electrons and introduces imaginary components in theoretical calculations.
+The energy of a single electron transforms as $\omega'_k = \omega_k + vk^1$ under the Galilean boost of the coordinate system, where $vk^1$ can be interpreted as the energy supplied to the system by the external force.
+From Eq.~\eqref{im_part_1}, it follows that both plates have an excited electron with energy $vk^1$ due to the transformation.
+By the properties of the Dirac $\delta$-function, we know that:

 Thus, the imaginary part of $\Gamma$, after completing the integral over $k^1$, can be expressed as:

 In Fig.~\ref{Im_part}, we give the numerical result of Eq.~\eqref{Im_Gamma} for $v_\mathrm{F}=0.001$ and $m=10$, which shows a threshold of the relative velocity $v=2v_\mathrm{F}=0.002$.
 This indicates that dissipation occurs for $v>2v_\mathrm{F}$.